ark7-technology/model/README.md

 ### Attachment

-Sometimes, we need to attach metadata to an instance.
+Sometimes, it's necessary to attach metadata to an instance.

 ```Typescript
 import { A7Model, StrictModel } from '@ark7/model';